 CDTFA was served on October 23, 2020.
 CDTFA filed a Motion to Transfer Venue on November 23, 2020; the hearing on this motion is scheduled for January 6, 2021.
 Plaintiff served Defendants with an opposition to Defendants' Motion to Transfer Venue to Los Angeles County Superior Court on December 21, 2020.
 On December 29, 2020, CDTFA filed a reply brief in support of its Motion to Transfer Venue to Los Angeles County Superior Court.
 On January 6, 2021, the Court took CDTFA's Motion to Transfer Venue from Kern County to Los Angeles County Superior Court under submission.
 On January 20, 2021, the Trial Court denied CDTFA's Motion to Transfer Venue, concluding that the gravamen of this case is Plaintiff's request for return of seized property and thus sounds in mandamus, as opposed to a claim for refund under Section 30403 of the Revenue and Tax Code as urged by CDTFA.
 CDTFA's response to the Complaint is due on February 1, 2021.
 Defendants filed an answer to the Complaint on February 1, 2021.
 On March 12, 2021, Plaintiff filed a response to Defendants' answer to the Complaint.
 On March 18, 2021, Defendants filed an Objection to Plaintiff's response to Defendants' answer.
 On March 29, 2021, at the case management conference, the court scheduled the trial and final case management conference for September 26, 2022, and a mandatory settlement conference for August 26, 2022.
 CDTFA filed its Motion for Judgment on the Pleadings and Request for Judicial Notice on October 14, 2021.
 The hearing on CDTFA's Motion for Judgment on the Pleadings is set for November 30, 2021.
 On November 19, 2021, CDTFA filed its reply brief in support of its Motion for Judgment on the Pleadings.
 On November 30, 2021, the court granted CDTFA's motion with leave to amend, within 20 days from the entry of the order.
 The court ordered CDTFA to prepare an order consistent with its ruling.
+Plaintiff filed a First Amended Complaint on December 16, 2021.
+CDTFA filed its answer to the First Amended Complaint on January 18, 2022.

-Special Taxes LITIGATION ROSTER NOVEMBER 2021
+Special Taxes LITIGATION ROSTER FEBRUARY 2022